team-vision2020/final-update-md/main.md

-Baseline accuracy with random decision: $0.143$ Average accuracy from color histogram features feeding into a neural network model:  $0.783$ Average accuracy from feeding additional context information to our based neural network model:  $0.783$ Average accuracy of our convolutional neural network model: $0.955$
+Baseline accuracy with random decision: $0.143$ Average accuracy from color histogram features feeding into a neural network model:  $0.783$ Average accuracy from feeding additional context information to neural network model:  $0.783$

+**Average accuracy of our convolutional neural network model: $0.955$**

 <!--